NBA Rumors: Should Philadelphia 76ers Consider Building Around Ben Simmons Instead Of Joel Embiid?

 “With all the focus on the lack of three-point attempts, some seem to have forgotten that Simmons does everything else.
 So, it makes sense to surround him with players who can provide the one skill he doesn’t.
 It’s not a perfect comparison, because Giannis Antetokounmpo is willing to at least try to score from the outside, but the blueprint the Milwaukee Bucks have laid out is a tantalizing option for Simmons.
 Even without Embiid clogging up the middle of the floor, the Sixers don’t have the ideal personnel to maximize Simmons.
 But they’re a little closer.”

-Though he doesn’t have better statistics than Embiid right now, there are plenty of reasons why the Sixers should consider making Simmons as the centerpiece of the title-contending team that they are trying to build.
+Though he doesn’t have better statistics than Embiid right now, there are plenty of reasons why the Sixers should consider making Simmons the centerpiece of the title-contending team that they are trying to build.
 From the time he entered the NBA in 2016, Simmons has shown the potential to become a franchise player and was frequently compared to Los Angeles Lakers superstar LeBron James.

-Excluding his floor-spacing ability, Simmons is capable of excelling in every aspect of the game and compared to Embiid, he’s more durable.
+Excluding his floor-spacing ability, Simmons is capable of excelling in every aspect of the game and compared to Embiid, he’s more flexible.
 As Bailey noted, since Embiid was drafted in 2014, he has only appeared in just 41.4 percent of the Sixers’ regular-season games.
 Meanwhile, since missing his rookie year due to injury, Simmons has shown up in 97.2 percent of Philadelphia’s regular-season games.

 If they fail to build better chemistry, the time may come that the Sixers choose between Simmons and Embiid.
 If Simmons continues to shine in Embiid’s absence, Bailey thinks that it won’t hurt for the Sixers to at least explore the trade market for the All-Star big man.